continusec/key-transparency/Client-Guide.md

 Note that we can use `cks update <number>` to get a previous view in time:

-    cks update 2 && cks list TODO got up to here. fix bug where this fails due to arg check in cks status
+    cks update 2 && cks list //TODO got up to here. fix bug where this fails due to arg check in cks status

 Gives: